• Skip to primary navigation

 Let your batter rest while you heat the pancake griddle.
 Then scoop out ¼ cupfuls of batter onto the hot griddle and cook.

-A plate of pancakes topped with butter, syrup and pecans.
+A stack of gluten free pumpkin pancakes topped with butter, syrup and pecan halves.

 How to know when pancakes are done?